Palestinian Arab in Türkiye (Turkey)

 Introduction / History

 This changed when Israel became an official nation in 1948.
-They expanded their land holdings following the Six-Day War in 1967.
-The occupation of the Palestinian Territories of the West Bank and Gaza meant that many Palestinians fled.
+Israel expanded their land holdings following the Six-Day War in 1967.
+The occupation of the Palestinian Territories of the West Bank and Gaza meant that many Palestinians fled and those who remained were not getting their needs met.
 Many lived in large refugee camps in neighboring Lebanon, Syria and Jordan.
+They face ongoing conflict with Israel; Lebanon and Jordan have taken in as many as they can.
+For this reason, many Palestinian Arabs want to settle in other parts of the world where they can earn a living and have their needs met.
 Some immigrated to the United States, Canada, Europe, and a small number went to Turkey.
-Most of them in Turkey are either in Isthanbul or Ankara.
+Most of them in Turkey are either in Istanbul or Ankara.

 What Are Their Lives Like?

 Palestinians have adapted well to life in Turkey.
 Palestinian Arabs have done well in learning the Turkish language.
 Some are university students, while others open shops and restaurants.
-Others are in the medical profession, education or engineering.
+Many Palestinian businessmen, engineers and medical professionals are starting anew in Turkey.
 They can become citizens of Turkey by working there for five years, marrying a Turk or by buying property in Turkey.

 What Are Their Beliefs?